kaiosilveira/hacker-rank-challenges/simple-array-sum/README.md

 ## Implementation benchmarking & time complexity analysis

 As simple as this function may look, analyzing the time complexity here may be tricky, as we need to understand how the `sum` method behaves.
 [From Ruby's official API reference for Array#sum](https://apidock.com/ruby/Array/sum), we can see that the implementation uses a `for` loop to perform the aggregation of the results on a variable.
+Which will roughly mean

+- $T = n.O(1)$

+As it will perform a `+` operation for each item inside the array.
+Then, considering that `O(1)` is a constant coefficient here, we can rewrite this expression as

+- $T \propto n$

+therefore implying Linear complexity

+- $T = O(n)$

-Which will roughly means a $T = n.O(1)$ time complexity, therefore implying a $O(n)$ complexity.
-See the next section for a visual confirmation of this idea.
+Now, see the next section for a visual confirmation of this idea.

 **Benchmarking**

-The benchmarking results for this operation reinforces the linear relationship $O(n)$ between $n$ and $T(n)$, i.e., the size of the array and the time it takes to the operation to be performed.
+The benchmarking results for this operation reinforces the linear relationship `O(n)` between `n` and `T(n)`, i.e., the size of the array and the time it takes to the operation to be performed.

 To gather the results, the `simple_array_sum` function was ran 10 thousand times, with n increasing in a step of 1000 at a time, e.g., 0 items to 10000 items.
 Below are the timings of the execution: